verbb/gift-voucher/docs/developers/events.md

 ```

 ### The `beforeDeleteRedemption` event
-Plugins can get notified before an redemption is deleted
+Plugins can get notified before a redemption is deleted

 ```php
 use verbb\giftvoucher\events\RedemptionEvent;